rainDelay9/lemontime/README.md

 The backend is comprised of three main parts:

 1. Trigger - This component, built from an AWS Fargate-backed python application, with an SSM parameter and an SQS queue (Distribution queue) is responsible for triggering url firing flow every second.
 It uses the SSM parameter for non-volatile storage of the latest second for which the flow was triggered (this is in case the application fails and there needs to be a firing of missed timers), where the messages sent to SQS queue are simply the current epoch second (e.g. 1651765337 for Thursday, May 5, 2022 3:42:17 PM GMT).
-1. Distribution lambda - This lambda function reads the timer entry for that specific second, and if it exists writes a message for each timer that is scheduled to set off in that second to Fire SQS queue.
+1. Distribution lambda - This lambda function reads the timer entry for that specific second from DB, and if it exists writes a message for each timer that is scheduled to set off in that second to Fire SQS queue.
 1. Fire lambda - receives a pair of (id, url) as input from Fire queue, send a POST message to the URL, and then updates the status of timer entry with id accordingly.

 ## Notes, Questions, and Improvements